Logo

 What is an Automation Framework?

-Why is an automation framework required?
+Why is an Automation Framework Required?

 • Organize all the test artifacts in a single location: An automation framework provides a centralized repository for all test artifacts such as test scripts, configuration files, test data, and reports.